-Imogen Hitchcock: I think it's a really interesting point there, the return on investment from an employee and I wonder what my figure would be if I were in an organization, but absolutely I think, you know, every manager, every people manager, every leadership position is looking to get the best out of their teams.
-And they're looking to do that through not only making sure that the happy high morale productive, et cetera, but also through training and development and retention and making sure that there are avenues for them to progress within the company to give more and to give this better return on investment.
+Imogen Hitchcock: I think it's a really interesting point there, the return on investment from an employee and I wonder what my figure would be if I were in an organization, but absolutely I think, every manager, every people manager, every leadership position is looking to get the best out of their teams.
+They're looking to do that through not only making sure that the happy high morale productive, etc., but also through training and development and retention and making sure that there are avenues for them to progress within the company to give more and to give this better return on investment.

 I think if there is a way of tracking that, if there is a way of putting definitive numbers on that, then that is an incredibly strong way of talking to leadership about the power of Internal Comms more generally, but specifically about ambassador programs, which does help people develop and connect and build their networks and progress through the business.

 Jonathan Davies: Awesome.
-So actually I think this ties into our discussion nicely as well, and it's maybe a little bit more visionary or philosophical if you want to say.
-So when I say I started doing Internal Comms, I sat in the HR team.
+Actually I think this ties into our discussion nicely as well, and it's maybe a little bit more visionary or philosophical if you want to say.
+When I say I started doing Internal Comms, I sat in the HR team.

-Now I come from a marketing communications background, and I know there's always an internal discussion of where should Internal Comms sit, spoiler alert, it doesn't matter whatever the benefits, whatever the business benefits most from, that's where you should see it.
-However, I've always seen Internal Comms as kind of marketing internally, maybe with a little less fluff, but essentially your day to day tasks are very kind of the same as what a marketer would do.
-But if now we start looking at well, what's our effect, our effect is people, right?
+I come from a marketing communications background, and I know there's always an internal discussion of where should Internal Comms sit, spoiler alert, it doesn't matter whatever the benefits, whatever the business benefits most from, that's where you should see it.
+However, I've always seen Internal Comms as kind of marketing internally, maybe with a little less fluff, but essentially your day-to-day tasks are very kind of the same as what a marketer would do.
+But if now we start looking at "Well, what's our effect?"
+Our effect is people, right?
 It's a people thing.
 We know that we can't prove return in the same way that sales can.
-So what if we then start looking at the way HR proofs their value, which is very much through people metrics, do you agree with me that there's this thing of, we execute our costs as a marketer would do, but we report on our effects as an HR person would, do you think it's a little bit more gray than that?
+What if we then start looking at the way HR proofs their value, which is very much through people metrics, do you agree with me that there's this thing of, we execute our costs as a marketer would do, but we report on our effects as an HR person would, do you think it's a little bit more gray than that?

 Imogen Hitchcock: I'm just going to consider what my role as an Internal Communicator is, and is it a marketing role and I'm not sure that it's a purely marketing role.
 I think my role is to help people do their job.
 To help them feel good about doing their job and to give them the motivation and the means in order to become brand advocates for me.